The New “Best Trauma Therapy”: Introducing Deep Brain Reorienting (DBR)

 Wondering how DBR actually works?
 Glad you asked.
 Here's a step-by-step outline of what DBR looks like in practice:

-Creating Safety: We set the stage together for a safe and supportive environment, where you can feel secure and grounded.
+Creating Connection: We work together to create a supportive environment, where you can feel grounded enough and comfortable to move into the DBR sequence.

 Identify What to Work on: You identify what triggers, behavioural patterns, emotional responses, etc. you want to shift.
 Then we choose a recent example where this issue came up in your life, which we use as the ‘target’ for the session.